 - Heart for Lebanon

-- Purchase Passages Through Pakistan: An American Girl’s Journey of Faith or Between Worlds: Essays on Culture & Belonging (or both!) and royalties go to direct programs for refugees.
+- Purchase Worlds Apart: A Third Culture Kid’s Journey or Between Worlds: Essays on Culture & Belonging (or both!) and royalties go to direct programs for refugees.

 Note: I purposely did not put in the typical large organizations, namely because I think it’s easier to know where your money goes with the smaller organizations.
 I can absolutely vouch for the low overhead of these organizations as well as seeing in person the work that is being done with refugees.